The final project is due on Wednesday, May 8, 2019. Late days are not allowed for this assignment.

-On the day of the final exam, you will each have 5 minutes to wow everyone with your finished product.
-And, being a recurring theme of the course, we will ask you to do so in a 5 minute video.
-You all have a lot of work to showcase in those 5 minutes, so you keep it crisp and on-point.
+On the day of the final exam, you will each have 7 minutes to wow everyone with your finished product.
+We will ask you to do so in a 7 minute video.
+You all have a lot of work to showcase in those 7 minutes, so you keep it crisp and on-point.
 Your video should:

 - Motivate the problem you are trying to solve or question you are trying to answer, and why crowdsourcing is an especially good fit for solving/answering it.